systeminit/si/app/docs/src/index.md

   clarify how to use particular parts of the system.
 - The [Changelog](./changelog/index.md) keeps you up to date on the latest features and weekly demos.
-- The [Road Map](./roadmap/index.md) talks about where we are heading.
+- The [Roadmap](./roadmap/index.md) talks about where we are heading.

 ## Contributing to System Initiative